Betta fish are awesome, with their vivid colors and glorious fins they deserve a home that allows them to flourish and live a healthy life.

 Check to see if your chosen aquarium comes with a filter.
 If not, purchase on that’s suitable for your tank.
 Look for a filter with adjustable flow settings.
 This way you’ll be sure you can create the optimal currents.

-You can see our filter reviews here.
+You can see our guide and reviews for Betta fish filters.

-Tip: To get the best filtration for your tank, use a filter with a GPH 4 times greater than the size of your tank.
-GPH stands for gallons per hour, and it's how much water it will filter every hour.
+To get the best filtration for your tank, use a filter with a GPH 4 times greater than the size of your tank.
+GPH stands for gallons per hour, and it’s how much water it will filter every hour.
 Example, a 5 gallon tank would be a filter with at least 20 GPH.

 Do Betta Fish Need a Heater?

 Yes, you’ll need to buy a heater because Bettas come from the tropical waters of Thailand.